JDN89/h2m/README.md

 ## NOTES

+### 12/08/2025
+Difficulties of deciding where to put the responsabiity of making a token.
+Should readIdentifer return a token or just advance over the relevatn characters and return?
+I think it should return a Token.
+Altough I haven't written it in this way so far.

 ### 02/08/2025
 Started writing the lexer.
 I miss writing with an LSP, but the good thing is that I seem to remember the syntax better, and I see the use of writing short concise names (which I am not doing at the moment).
 Now that I don't have an LSP, I am dependend on the error messages of the compiler, which shows how important error messages are.
 I feel like the error messages of the Rust compiler are better, but atm I don't like writing Rust.
 Learned about writing and running tests in Go, packages, ...